monikastrah/431-2020/classes/class04/README.md

 - [Lab 01](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab01/lab01.md) is due 2020-09-07 (You should now be able to complete all four parts.)
 - [Lab 02](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab02/lab02.md) is due 2020-09-14 (You should be able to do all 7 parts now.)
 - Readings: make sure that you're up to date, including required reading of Leek and also Spiegelhalter (see Lab 02, question 7).
+    - In the [Course Notes](https://thomaselove.github.io/431-notes/), you should read as you like.
+We're covering material in class that is also covered in Chapters 1-6.
 - Remember that TA office hours are available every day of the week (see [Canvas](https://canvas.case.edu) for details and zoom information) and that [Piazza](https://piazza.com/case/fall2020/pqhs431) is always open.
 We want to help you!
+    - Be sure that you've signed up for Piazza through the link I emailed to your preferred and CWRU emails, and connected to the course.
+(Check your spam folder for the invitation, if necessary.)
+    - As of 2020-09-02 at 11 AM, we still are waiting for seven people.
+    -

 ## Announcements